Then because you are a blogger, you feel the need to spew that useless information onto a blank page.

 Even if it is just one line.

-Not even an, I am too busy to answer you email.
+Not even an, I am too busy to answer you email email.

 Don’t ever get so full of yourself that you can’t help out a fellow colleague.

-I am so excited when I get emails from starting out bloggers who want advice.
+I am so excited when I get emails from beginning bloggers who want advice.

 4- Moderate Your Comments